 Camila Simonin

 Camila Simonin works as a director and performance artist.
 In her research, she has looked into kinds of social gatherings, communication between groups that do not share "a common ground" and how apparatuses for group formation can be created through artistic events.
-She is currently looking into the question "What happens to the idea of progress when we start moving backwards?" by proposing public actions in New York and also investigating authoritarian and far-right political movements both in the US and in Brazil, her home country.
-She is a Laban/Bartenieff movement analyst, holds an MA in Dance Studies from the Federal University of Rio de Janeiro (UFRJ) and is currently an MA candidate at the Department of Performance Studies at NYU.
 She has published papers in international journals such as IDyM (Investigaciones en Danza y Movimiento) in Buenos Aires and has been awarded and nominated in theater festivals in Brazil.
-In the Fall of 2023, she will begin her PhD in Performance Studies at Northwestern University.
+Camila is a Laban/Bartenieff movement analyst, holds an MA from the Department of Performance Studies at NYU and an MA in Dance Studies from the Federal University of Rio de Janeiro (UFRJ) and is currently a PhD student in Performance Studies at Northwestern University

 Title of Project